Wonderfall/docker-nextcloud/README.md

    ),
 ```

-### How to configure Nextant
-You will have to deploy a Solr server, I've shown an example above with docker-compose.
-Once Nextant app is installed, go to "additional settings" in your admin pannel and use http://solr:8983/solr as "Adress of your Solr Servlet".
-There you go!

 ### Tip : how to use occ command
 There is a script for that, so you shouldn't bother to log into the container, set the right permissions, and so on.
 Just use `docker exec -ti nexcloud occ command`.

-### Reverse proxy
-Of course you can use your own software! nginx, Haproxy, Caddy, h2o, Traefik...
-The latter is especially a good choice when using Docker.
-[Give it a try!](https://traefik.io/)

-Whatever your choice is, you have to know that headers are already sent by the container, including HSTS, so there's no need to add them again. **It is strongly recommended (I'd like to say : MANDATORY) to use Nextcloud through an encrypted connection (HTTPS).** [Let's Encrypt](https://letsencrypt.org/) provides free SSL/TLS certificates, so you have no excuses.